 That article goes onto say that nearly 1/3 of the boats in that marina were leaking AC current directly into the water!
 DIY wiring mistakes, even by those meaning well, can often be a major player in these "leaks".
 Please be careful and follow acceptable safety guidelines.

-2- The charger should work on varying input voltages and not suffer from output limiting.
-This Sterling PCU is a "World Voltage" power factor corrected charger and will work on any voltage from 90-260 volts/ 40-80 hz and still supply 100% of its rated output.
+The charger should work on varying input voltages and not suffer from output limiting.
+This Sterling ProCharge Ultra is a "World Voltage" power factor corrected charger and will work on any voltage from 90-260 volts/ 40-80 hz and still supply 100% of its rated output.
 You can plug this charger in to voltages in just about all countries on the planet.
 If you're a cruiser this is a critically important feature.
 If you have a US voltage charger you're stuck charging at US voltage/hz docks..
-There are MANY docks out there with voltage drop issues and even at 90 volts AC, with the Sterling PCU, you're still getting the full rated charger output.
+There are MANY docks out there with voltage drop issues and even at 90 volts AC, with the Sterling ProCharge Ultra, you're still getting the full rated charger output.

-4- The charger needs to have a good warranty and the manufacturer should have a good reputation for customer service/support.
-This charger carries a 5 year warranty and the Support at Sterling Power USA has been outstanding.
+The charger should have a good warranty and the manufacturer should have a good reputation for customer service/support.
+The Sterling ProCharge Ultra carries a 5 year warranty and the Support at Sterling Power USA has been outstanding in backing them up.

-7- The charger should work well with marine generators.
-Many chargers, especially non-marine units, do not work well with a marine gen set as the generators do not always output clean power due to variations in RPM etc....
+The charger should work well with marine generators.
+Many chargers, especially non-marine units, do not work well with a marine generator as the generators do not always output clean power due to variations in RPM etc....

 Stratification is when the acid sinks to the bottom of the battery case and the water rises to the top of the battery case.
 It creates uneven plate wear and can lead to premature death of the battery.
 A cyclic absorption voltage will get the electrolyte moving again and minimize any effects of stratification.
 Not all chargers offer this very useful "cyclic absorption" feature.